-Coaxing a taproot out of a seed only takes a few days and a few careful steps.
+Coaxing a taproot out of seed only takes a few days and a few careful steps.

 Question: What’s the best way to start growing a marijuana plant from seed?

 Answer: Seeds germinate when a small white rootlet emerges.
-Water, heat and air (oxygen) are all that cannabis seeds need to break dormancy and germinate.
-Fertilizer, “special” hormones and “secret” additives are not necessary, and are a waste of time and money.
-Mother Nature provides seeds with a stored food supply to usher them through germination.
+Water, heat, and air (oxygen) is all that cannabis seeds need to break dormancy and germinate.
+Fertilizer, “special” hormones and “secret” additives are not necessary and are a waste of time and money.
+Mother Nature provides seeds with stored food supply to usher them through germination.
 Strong, viable seeds germinate in two to seven days.
 At germination, the seed’s protective shell splits and a tiny white rootlet (tap root) pops out.

 CANNABIS SEED GERMINATION: STEP-BY-STEP